stitchng/adonis-okrang/README.md

 # adonis-okrang
-An addon/plugin package to provide KYC and identity verification services in AdonisJS 4.0+
+An addon/plugin package to provide financial transaction, income and spending pattern services in AdonisJS 4.0+